Skip to content

 iPhone Group Messaging Not Working: 9 Proven Fixes

 iPhone group messaging not working hits without warning, and these steps assume your own device and account.
-We tested every fix below across an iPhone 15 on iOS 18.3 and an iPhone 13 mini on iOS 17.6, on AT&T and Verizon.
+Every fix below applies to current iPhones on iOS 17 and iOS 18 across the major US carriers.
 The cause almost always traces to a toggle, a stale cellular session, or a carrier lookup that needs refreshing.

 • Three toggles control everything: iMessage, MMS Messaging, and Group Messaging in Settings → Messages